 Physics is an excellent qualification, well thought of by employers.
-It is an essential subject for many degree courses in Science and Engineering.
-The career possibilities are extensive ranging from industrial and scientific research through management, business and commerce, financial analysis to health and education.
+It is an essential subject for a wide range of degree courses in Science and Engineering.
+The career possibilities are extensive ranging from industrial and scientific research through management, business and finance, to medicine and education.

-Experience has shown that students with grades no higher than a C in GCSE Maths and Science have found Physics AS Level very difficult.
-It is therefore strongly recommended that you have gained at least grade B in Maths and B/B in Science before you start the subject.
+It is essential that you have gained at least grade B in Higher Tier Maths and a B in Physics before you start this subject.
 Most students will take Maths AS Level alongside Physics AS Level.

-All students will be expected to provide their own textbooks, stationery, computer disks and calculators.
+All students will be expected to provide their own textbook and/or revision guide, stationery and calculators.